 There are plenty of people in our fair country who are un-American.
 Proudly un-American.
 Virulently un-American.
-And when their un-Constitutional behavior runs afoul of the courts and the law, they get pummeled.
+And when their un-Constitutional behavior runs afoul of the courts and the law, they typically get pummeled.
 There should be penalties, and there are:

 Pulaski pays $230,000 in fees in 10 Commandments case